Promptless AI is here soon - Production-ready contextual code. Don't just take our word for it. Know more

 Material Design and Flutter: A Love Story

 Flutter's affiliation with Material Design principles runs deep, providing developers with a host of ready-to-use widgets to create visually stunning apps.
-A 'ripple effect' is one such interaction that Materiel Design proposes when a user taps a button or a list item, providing immediate visual feedback.
+A 'ripple effect' is one such interaction that Material Design proposes when a user taps a button or a list item, providing immediate visual feedback.

 The Meaning of Material Touch Ripples